-Property Owners Will Be Voting on Whether to Approve a Fee Increase for Palo Alto’s Storm Water Management Program
+Property Owners to Vote on Whether to Approve Fee Increase for Storm Water Management Program

 If approved, Storm Water Management Fee to increase an average of 62 cents a month

-On February 24, 2017, the City will mail ballots to Palo Alto property owners requesting that they vote on whether to continue the fee which funds the City's Storm Water Management Program.
+On February 24, 2017, the City mailed ballots to Palo Alto property owners requesting that they vote on whether to continue the fee which funds the City's Storm Water Management Program.
 If the Storm Water Management Fee is approved by a majority of Palo Alto property owners, then effective June 1, 2017, the Fee for a typical home would be approximately $13.65 per month, an increase of 62 cents per month.
 If the Fee is not approved by a majority of Palo Alto property owners, it will revert to its pre-2005 level of $4.25 per month on June 1, 2017.

 The Storm Water Management Program funds routine storm water system maintenance and operations that keep the infrastructure clean and at peak performance, and provides for storm water system improvements that prevent street flooding.
 The Program also provides litter reduction, creek pollution prevention programs, commercial and residential rebates, and flooding emergency-response services.

 Since 2005, the city’s Storm Water Management Program has funded seven high-priority storm drain pipeline and pump station projects, street improvements, and more than 100 green infrastructure rebates to reduce pollution and flooding.
 Most of the city’s storm water systems are 40 to 100 years old, and current engineering standards require storm water systems to handle "10 year storms," which Palo Alto’s current system cannot meet in many areas.
 The result is that even moderate storms can lead to street flooding and increased property damage.